 The thing which makes my site unique is that all of the reviews are done by me and all at lunchtime so there is no variation in the taste of the reviewer.
 This means that if you agree with one of the reviews you have read you are likely to agree with the others.
 If you don’t agree with the review of the first place you visit then have a look at TripAdvisor for your next one.
 If there is a special lunch offer I eat from that.
 I also try to make my reviews readable and somewhat amusing and informative rather than a bland list of the dishes I had.
 I am reliably informed that if you don’t visit any of the places I have written about the site can be an effective cure for insomnia.

-All of my articles included here are done anonymously so I am treated like any other customer.
+Most of my articles included here are done anonymously so I am treated like any other customer although as I get more well known the harder it is to sneak in.
 I hope to accept advertising to try to recoup some of my expenses but will only take restaurant adverts from places I have visited so know what they are like and I won’t take adverts from places to which I have given a bad review as, again, I don’t want you to be attracted to somewhere I wouldn’t go myself.
 My original Let’s Do Lunch articles did not have a star (or asterisk) system but I have worked out a scoring method here to save you having to plough through lots of fairly long articles.
 The restaurants are divided into categories and are scored against the same type as I can’t compare a pizza joint with a tapas bar.
 Service and value for money are taken into account as well as the food itself.

 You will find that I have enjoyed most of my lunches out.
 This is not because I am sycophantic but because I get to choose the places I review and I am not going to put myself through the ordeal of a bad lunch even though I do get a perverse kick out of writing a stinker, the jokes are usually better too, but life’s too short for a bad lunch.